Pittville: Education

+Dunalley Primary School, on West Drive, Pittville, is a primary school of approximately 400 pupils.

 Leisure

 Pittville Park

 Pittville Park was created in the second decade of the 19th century by Joseph Pitt as an area of 'walks and rides' for visitors of the Pittville Pump Room, together with many fine and imposing houses as part of the Pittville Estate development, for the rich and famous who came to live in Cheltenham.
 Pittville Park provides 33ha (82 acres) of parkland, including an ornamental lake with elegant bridges dating from 1827 and a boating lake, formerly known as Capper's Fish Pond.
 It was named after Robert Capper, owner of Marle Hill House, the grounds of which now constitute the western part of the Pittville Park.
 The lakes were created by damming a stream known as Wyman's Brook.

 Like most of Cheltenham's historic parks and gardens, Pittville Park was originally enclosed by railings, and private to the residents and subscribers to the spa.
 The park was formally opened to the public on 25 April 1894, a few years after Cheltenham Borough Council had bought the Pittville Estate.

 A refreshment kiosk, or small outdoor café on Central Cross Drive, dating from 1903, used to have unusual terracotta dragons on its roof.
 It is open throughout the year, with shorter hours in winter and is situated in the Long Garden, a stretch of parkland to the south of Pittville Park facing Pittville Lawn.
 Very near the café, on the corner of Pittville Lawn and Central Cross Drive, originally stood a small spa called Essex Lodge, erected in the 1820s.

 On the west side of Evesham Road is the Boating (or Lower) Lake, with an early Boathouse (not open in winter) which serves ice creams and cold drinks.
 Row boats and pedal boats can be hired.
 A metal pedestrian bridge, joining the north and south banks of the Lower Lake, was opened in February 2012.
 This replaced earlier wooden bridges which had been damaged beyond repair.
 The bridge is decorated with metal sculptures based on drawings made by local schoolchildren and artists.